obeli-sk/obelisk/README.md

     * Cleans up old hanging executions with expired locks.
 Executions that have the budget will be retried.

 # Planned features
-* Ability to keep the blocked workflow runtime hot
 * Persistence using sqlite
 * CLI + server binary
 * Host function: generate a random value